jedbur/jedbur.github.io/_pages/tutoring.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /tutoring/
-title: Teaching
+title: Tutoring
-description: Materials for courses you taught.
-Replace this text with your description.
+#have a line break in the description:
+description: Outside of my research at the University of Cambridge, I tutor Mathematics & Physics. <br> <i> Currently available for booking! </i>
 nav: true
-nav_order: 5
+nav_order: 1
 ---

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.